wahibhaq/wahibhaq.github.io/_posts/2017-07-26-introducing-urdu-font-comparator-app.md

 Android devs from Pakistan and maybe it also inspire others to make their work available as open-source.
 There's no much point in keeping it private and then letting the project die or become obsolete.
 So, feel free to fork repo or use any part of the project code.

+Just to clarify, this app has a limited purpose and scope and it was supposed to be like this.
+I am aware that it's for a very niche audience and one of those kinds of apps which are not meant to attract constant user engagement.
+You can see the app as an extension to the research study and a compass which could give better direction to those who want to produce localized content in Urdu.

 This app and the research could be useful for following people:

 * Urdu enthusiast who is just curious to know more about Nastaliq vs Naskh and understand the challenges faced.
 * Project Owner who is responsible to manage publishing an Urdu version of new or existing app.
+User-generated ratings about fonts can assist in making a decision.
 * Developer who wants to offer a section or complete app natively in Urdu content.
 * Students who will like to research on related topic and somehow want to reuse any part of the app.
 * If you are an Android developer and just want to explore how things are done in the app.
 Maybe fork it and contribute with improvements :)